 San Francisco’s Ocean Beach is back in business for bonfire season!
 As of March 1, the beach’s 16 public fire pits are available for use between Stairwells 15-20.
 Guests may not use them between 9:30pm-6am.

 Fire pits close at 9:30pm each night, and parking lots soon after at 10pm.
-You may only make a fire in the provided pits Bring your own firewood, starter logs or kindling, and of course s’mores supplies – but leave alcohol and glass at home.
+You may only make a fire in the provided pits without using accelerants such as starter logs or lighter fluid.
+Bring your own firewood, kindling, and of course s’mores supplies – but leave alcohol and glass at home.
 Fires must be extinguished with water only, so don’t forget to bring a bucket.
 And it goes without saying: pack your trash.
 You can see detailed fire pit rules and regulations here.